 As founder of the Black Female Accountants Network (BFAN), a faith-based network for female accountants of African descent, I have witnessed firsthand how membership in a volunteer-led, grassroots community group encourages immigrant and emerging professionals to build resilience.

-- Upon arriving in Canada, members are immediately given access to a high-caliber group of established professionals in the same occupation.
+- Upon arriving in Canada, members immediately gain access to a high-caliber group of established professionals in the same occupation.
 This serves as the basis for connecting and building meaningful relationships.
 Members have found career mentors and employment opportunities through the network.
-CPA candidates are able to form study groups, resulting in successful exam outcomes.
+CPA candidates also form study groups.
+As a result, they feel confident as they approach their exams.

 - The network provides an established group identity and support system.
 My vision was to unite female accountants of African descent, so that we could all connect with and support each other.
 The intended outcomes were economic empowerment, leadership, and professional development.
 But I also simply wanted to offer a sense of belonging.
 For many immigrants, professional support systems based in their home countries are no longer easily accessible.
 This might create a sense of isolation, which could have an adverse impact on long-term resiliency levels.